Trump taps Ben Carson for HUD secretary

 "I am thrilled to nominate Dr. Ben Carson as our next Secretary of the US Department of Housing and Urban Development," President-elect Donald Trump said in a statement.
 "Ben Carson has a brilliant mind and is passionate about strengthening communities and families within those communities."

-During their primary fight, Trump had derided Carson as "super low energy" and delivered a number of sharp attacks on Twitter, questioning Carson's temperament and qualifications for office.
+During their primary fight, though, Trump had derided Carson as "super low energy" and delivered a number of sharp attacks on Twitter, questioning Carson's temperament and qualifications for office.

 "With Ben Carson wanting to hit his mother on head with a hammer, stab a friend and Pyramids built for grain storage - don't people get it?"
 Trump tweeted in November of 2015, when he and Carson were still rivals.
+At a rally in Fort Dodge, Iowa, the same month, Trump had delivered a similarly blistering attack on Carson.

+"If you're a child molester, a sick puppy, a child molester, there's no cure for that.
+There's only one cure, and we don't want to talk about that cure, that's the ultimate cure.
+No there's two, there's death and the other thing.
+But if you're a child molester, there's no cure, they can't stop you.
+Pathological, there's no cure," Trump said.

 Carson's unsuccessful primary campaign was punctuated by rookie blunders and odd claims, including that the Egyptian pyramids were used to store grain.
 "The pyramids were made in a way that they had hermetically sealed compartments," he said.
 "You wouldn't need hermetically sealed compartments for a sepulcher.
 You would need that if you were trying to preserve grain for a long period of time."